Strongly correlated physics in organic open-shell quantum systems

 \subsection{Benzyl}

-In the case of benzene single-molecule junctions, there is more than one possible configuration for the ring to bridge the electrodes, depending on the position of the amino anchoring groups.
-We focus on the \emph{meta} configuration (i.e., amino groups substituted at the 1,3-positions of the aromatic ring) which is particularly relevant in the context of molecular electronics.
+In single-molecule junctions with a benzene functional unit, there are a few possible configurations for the molecule bridging the electrodes, depending on the relative position of the substituted amino anchoring groups.
+We focus on the \emph{meta} configuration, with amino groups at the 1,3-positions of the aromatic ring, which exhibits quantum interference (QI) effects which are particularly relevant in the context of molecular electronics.

-Within DFT, the transmission function displays two striking features which can be readily identified in Figs.~\ref{fig:Te_BDA-CH2}(a,b): a narrow asymmetric Fano resonance at $\epsilon_{\mathrm{Fano}}<10$~meV, close to $E_F$, and a wide antiresonance at $\epsilon_{\mathrm{DQI}}\approx -0.8$~eV.
-Both features originate from quantum interference (QI) effects.
-Clarifying the nature of the resonances and highlighting their differences, will prove helpful in understanding how electronic correlations affect the transport properties and to shed light on the underlying microscopic mechanism.
+\textit{Single-particle quantum interference.} Within DFT, the transmission function displays two striking features which can be readily identified in Figs.~\ref{fig:Te_BDA-CH2}(a,b): a narrow asymmetric Fano resonance at $\epsilon_{\mathrm{Fano}}<10$~meV, close to $E_F$, and a wide antiresonance at $\epsilon_{\mathrm{QI}}\approx -0.8$~eV.
+Both features originate from QI effects.
+Clarifying the nature of the resonances and highlighting their differences is helpful to understand how electronic correlations affect the transport properties.